Table of Contents:

 Reporting infringement on Amazon can seem hard, but it doesn’t have to be.
-In the second part of our step-by-step toolkit for reporting and removing infringements on Amazon, we will focus on how to use Amazon’s Report Infringement form to successfully report unauthorized sellers.
+In the second part of our step-by-step toolkit for reporting and removing copyright and trademark infringements on Amazon, we will focus on how to use Amazon’s Report Infringement form to successfully report unauthorized sellers as well as copyright and trademark violations.

-Make sure to check out the first part of our guide to learn which information and intellectual property documentation you will need in order to complete this process.
+Make sure to check out the first part of our guide on removing counterfeits on Amazon to learn which information and intellectual property documentation you will need in order to complete this process.

 Table of contents:

-Keep in mind that any infringement report that you submit will only affect the listings of the domain you are on, you might need to report counterfeits on more than one domain such as amazon.de and amazon.co.uk for example.
+Keep in mind that any infringement report that you submit will only affect the listings of the domain you are on, you might need to report Amazon counterfeits and trademark violations on more than one domain such as amazon.de and amazon.co.uk for example.

 Now that you are on the “Report Infringement” page you are presented with a few options.
-Here you can report listings as either a buyer or seller, alternatively, at the bottom of the page there is the option to complete the form as a Rights Owner or an Agent
+Here you can report Amazon listings for copyright or trademark infringement as either a buyer or seller, alternatively, at the bottom of the page there is the option to complete the form as a Rights Owner or an Agent.

 Here you will need to provide some additional information.
 If you are an agent, you will require proof that you are acting on behalf of the rights holder.